finos/legend/docs/getting-started/create-diagram.md

     ![Create a diagram](../assets/create-diagram.JPG)

-Share this diagram to share data and its relationships.
+Share this diagram to better visualize and communicate about your data and their relationships.

 ## Next steps